 Compliance with Research Policies.
 If thesis research involves the use of human subjects, warmblooded animals, or hazardous materials or procedures, then the student must comply with the University's policies and procedures governing such work.
-Doctoral degree candidates should obtain more information at research.illinois.edu/training.
+Doctoral degree candidates should obtain more information at research.illinois.edu.

-5.2.27 Final Exit Interview and Department Checklist
+5.2.27 Final Exit Interview, Chemistry Exit Checklist, and HR Exit Checklist

-Once their thesis and final examination is complete, students must schedule a final exit interview with the Associate Director of Graduate Diversity and Program Climate or designee.
-Before the interview can be scheduled, the Before You Leave the Department of Chemistry checklist must be completed.
-The forms may be obtained from the Graduate Program Coordinator.
+Once their final examination is scheduled, students must schedule a final exit interview with the Associate Director of Graduate Diversity and Program Climate or designee.
+The exit interview is one of the items on your Chemistry Exit Checklist, and it should be scheduled before your final examination.
+For flexibility, the exit interview may take place before or after the final examination, but it must be completed before the thesis deposit.
+The Chemistry Exit Checklist and the HR Exit Checklist may then be submitted after the exit interview has occurred, their thesis has officially been deposited, and the student has checked out with their advisor.
+The form may be obtained from the Graduate Program Coordinator.
 For information about resigning your appointment because you are defending your thesis and departing, see Section 6.1.4.

-5.2.28 Additional Checklist for Graduating Ph.D.
+5.2.28 Overall Checklist for Graduating Ph.D.
 Students

+- Register for CHEM 599 during the semester in which defending

+- Schedule exit interview

+- Defend before deadline for semester
-- Register for CHEM 599 during the semester in which defending - Defend before deadline for semester - Apply for graduation before deadline (see Graduate College Calendar) - Title page check in the Graduate College Thesis Office (204 Coble Hall) - Departmental format review (109 Noyes Lab) - Format review in the Graduate College Thesis Office (204 Coble Hall) - Deposit before deadline.
-Materials required: - One original Thesis/Dissertation Approval form, signed by entire committee

-- ProQuest Agreement form - A deposit fee will be charged to the student's account - Survey of Earned Doctorates completed - Optional: \$45 cashier's check to license copyright - Update address information in the appropriate campus online system; your diploma will be mailed to your permanent address - Complete exit interview.
+- Apply for graduation before deadline (see Graduate College Calendar) - Title page check in the Graduate College Thesis Office - Departmental format review - Format review in the Graduate College Thesis Office - Complete exit interview - Deposit before deadline.
+Materials required: - One original Thesis/Dissertation Approval form, signed by entire committee - ProQuest Agreement form - A deposit fee will be charged to the student's account - Survey of Earned Doctorates completed - Doctoral Exit Survey (Graduate College) - Optional: \$45 cashier's check to license copyright - Update address information in the appropriate campus online system; your diploma will be mailed to your permanent address - Check out with research advisor - Submit Chemistry Exit Checklist and HR Exit Checklist & Resignation.